DominickSantaMaria/MyHostFrontEndApplication/README.md

 1. Organize and develop created home screen (In Progress)
 2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.
 3. Create booking screen for restaurant.
 (DONE)
-4. Create web notification that a different table is available .
+4. Create web notification that a different table is available (need connection to backend to be able to test) .
 More user stuff
 x.
 Create admin view for managing tables y . create admin view for moving tables in or out of the restaurant.